ktaylor63/southeast/site/content/news/fish-and-wildlife-service-proposes-endangered-species-act-protection-for-the-shovelnose-sturgeon.md

     link: 'https://flic.kr/p/jPjf9e'
     caption: 'Shovelnose sturgeon.
 Photo by Eli Cureton, USFWS.'
 tags:
-    - 'Shovelnose sturgeon'
     - Arkansas
-    - Lafayette
+    - Kentucky
     - Louisiana
+    - 'Louisiana Ecological Services Field Office'
     - Mississippi
-    - Kentucky
+    - 'Shovelnose Sturgeon'
     - Tennessee
-updated: 'October 20th, 2016'
+updated: 'May 7th, 2018'
 ---

 The Fish and Wildlife Service (Service) is proposing to treat the shovelnose sturgeon as a threatened species under the Endangered Species Act (Act) due to its similarity of appearance to the endangered pallid sturgeon.
 The Service is also proposing a special rule that would prohibit harvest of flesh or roe of shovelnose sturgeon and shovelnose–pallid sturgeon hybrids when associated with a commercial fishing activity.